jawsmartin/jawsmartin.github.io/_posts/2014-12-00-the-world-revolves-around-the-sun.md

 ###Board Meetings on Board Meetings on Board Meetings

 The Sun-Times Network was my first experience working in real corporate environment.
-I would spend my entire time on the project working alongside established news industry figures such Wrapports chairman, Michael Ferro, Wrapports CEO Timothy Knight, Wrapports EVP of Marketing, Julian Posada, and Aggrego CEO, Tim Landon.
+I would spend my entire time on the project working alongside many established news industry figures such Wrapports chairman, Michael Ferro, Wrapports CEO Timothy Knight, Wrapports EVP of Marketing, Julian Posada, and Aggrego CEO, Tim Landon.

 With that being said, my contributions to planning/researching for Sun-Times Network began and ended with the direction given to me by this group.
-As the lead designer of this project, I did my best to propose solutions and ideas, but ultimately, it was my job to carry out their vision.
+As the lead designer of this project, I proposed solutions and ideas, but ultimately, it was my job to carry out their vision.

 {% include image.html name="mood-board" caption="The Sun-Times Network wanted to distance itself from it diminishing reputation." %}

 Up front, the general conscensus was that the product needed to be "younger", "hipper", "trendier", and a host of other buzz words.
-More-or-less, they wanted the product to be the exact opposite of the current Chicago Sun-Times.
+More-or-less, they wanted the product to be the **exact opposite** of the current Chicago Sun-Times.
 With that being said, comparisions to Twitter and Buzzfeed were tossed around frequently.

 {% include image.html name="mood-board" caption="USA Today, New York Post, and Boston.com inspired Sun-Times Network's design" %}